How to attach legs to a table without apron

 Credit: Flowyline Design

-Step 7: Reinforce with the bolts
+Step 7: Reinforce With the Bolts

 To achieve even pressure distribution, tighten the bolts gradually